ManikiranPeketi/Manikiran-Peketi/README.md

 I'm a first year student at Vellore Institute of Technology Bhopal prsuing my Bachelors in Electronics and Communication Engineering.

-I'm passionate in doing some small level electronic projects.
+I love doing some small scale projects in the  field of electronics.